onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-The *Note* component receives all of the notes as props <i>notes</i>, and it can access the URL parameter (the id of the note to be displayed) with the [useParams](https://reactrouter.com/en/main/hooks/use-params) function of the React Router.
+The `Note` component receives all of the notes as props `notes`, and it can access the URL parameter (the id of the note to be displayed) with the [useParams](https://reactrouter.com/en/main/hooks/use-params) function of the React Router.

 ### useNavigate

 We have also implemented a simple login function in our application.
-If a user is logged in, information about a logged-in user is saved to the <i>user</i> field of the state of the <i>App</i> component.
+If a user is logged in, information about a logged-in user is saved to the `user` field of the state of the `App` component.

-The option to navigate to the <i>Login</i> view is rendered conditionally in the menu.
+The option to navigate to the `Login` view is rendered conditionally in the menu.

 ```js
 <Router>